salrashid123/tink_samples/README.md

 ---

-- `client/`:  Encrypt/Decrypt string using the b64 encoded form of the keyset protobouf of `aead.AES256GCMKeyTemplate()` type.
+- `client/`:  Encrypt/Decrypt string using the b64 encoded form of the keyset protobuf of `aead.AES256GCMKeyTemplate()` type.

 ```json
 {